WyattSP/Petryshen_RSPB20252840_Repository/README.md

 DOI: 10.1098/rspb.2025.2840

 Petryshen, W. 1, Pincelli, HM.
-1, Vasseur, D. 2$
+1, Vasseur, D. 2

 1. Department of Earth and Planetary Sciences, Yale University, New Haven, CT, USA.
 2. Department of Ecology and Evolutionary Biology, Yale University, New Haven, CT, USA.

 Please make sure all directory locations and save folders are correctly set within each notebook prior to running analysis.
-The repository also contains a requirements.txt file and virtual environment such that all analysis dependencies can be recreated.
+The repository also contains a requirements.txt file to ensure all analysis dependencies can be recreated.

 Data needs to be unzip prior to running analysis.